DataDog/jenkins-datadog-plugin/README.md

 From a job specific configuration page
 * Custom tags
-	* Added from a file in the job workspace, or
+	* Added from a file in the job workspace (not compatible with Pipeline jobs), or
 	* Added as text directly from the configuration page

 ## Installation